Nandi people: Nandi identity

 Kesby (1977) sheds light on significant developments along the East African coast in the mid-19th century that would later influence the emerging Nandi community.
 In 1840, Sultan Sayyid Said of Oman relocated his capital from Muscat to Zanzibar to better oversee Omani trade and manage his family's affairs on the East African coast.
 This move was likely prompted by the growing volume of Indian Ocean trade, driven in part by increased activity from British and other European merchants.
 The establishment of a royal court in Zanzibar further stimulated commerce along the coast, which, in turn, led to coastal merchants extending their influence into the interior regions from around 1830 onward.

 The earliest references to Arab caravans in Nandi oral tradition date back to the 1850s, during the time when the Sawe ibinda (age-set) served as warriors.
 These encounters were hostile, with Nandi warriors frequently raiding the caravans.
-By 1854, a subset of the Sawe had acquired the name Mararma ("those who do not care about fire"), possibly in recognition of their success in raiding Arab caravans or due to a major Arab defeat at Kipsoboi.
+By 1854, a subset of the Sawe had acquired the name Mararma ("those who do not fear fire"), possibly in recognition of their chivalrious success in raiding Arab caravans or due to a major Arab defeat at Kipsoboi inspite of the arabs having rifles.

 Nandi warriors had never previously faced opponents armed with firearms, and they were forced to adapt their military strategies accordingly.
 Like the Maasai, the Nandi employed tactics that involved drawing enemy fire through a sudden rush, then dropping to the ground.
 As the muzzle-loading rifles were being reloaded, the warriors would charge at the caravan porters.
 The startled porters, retreating into the line of reloading riflemen, created confusion that the Nandi exploited—spearing the disoriented men during the chaos.
 This tactic proved effective and was used successfully until the battle of Kimondi in 1895.